Frequently asked questions

 Can I share a yard with my neighbour?

 Yes.
-One person signs up and pays the registration fee as the official host.
+One person signs up and pays the registration fee as the official seller.
 Your neighbour can share the table and sell their own things; only one pin shows on the map.

-I live in a condo or strata.
-Can I participate?
+What if I live in a strata or condo?

 Can I sell on the sidewalk or street?